President Obiang Nguema International Airport

-The airport is the latest airport to be built in Equatorial Guinea and is the fifth international airport serving Equatorial Guinea, and is designed to connect the nation's geographically isolated areas such as Annobón and Corisco to the main population centers.
-The airport serves the nearby cities of Ciudad de la Paz, Equatorial Guinea's future capital, and Mongomo, the hometown of the President.
+The airport is the latest airport to be built in Equatorial Guinea and is the fifth international airport serving Equatorial Guinea, and is designed to connect the nation's geographically isolated areas, such as Annobón and Corisco, to the main population centers.
+The airport serves the nearby cities of Ciudad de la Paz, Equatorial Guinea's capital (since January 2, 2026), and Mongomo, the hometown of the President.

 Construction

 According to the Centre for Aviation "The USD375 million project was funded entirely by the government."

 Inauguration

 The airport was inaugurated on Equatorial Guinea's Independence Day, 12 October 2012.
 The inauguration was presided over by President Obiang Nguema Mbasogo and his wife Constancia Mangue, with the attendance of the President of the Republic of São Tomé and Príncipe, Manuel Pinto da Costa, guest of honour of the celebrations of independence.
 During the inauguration the Minister of Civil Aviation Fausto Abeso Fuma claimed the new airport is the best equipped, not only of Equatorial Guinea, but of Central Africa.